deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 - But... while Australian mobiles see a significant improvement in performance but conversion is significantly worse!

-We don't have an explanation for this last point.
-It's possible that major Aussie ISPs do something bad to our HTTP requests that cuase some to fail, but we haven't been able to reproduce error cases or received error reports form our local teams or local customers.
+We don't have a solid explanation for this last point.
+While it's possible that some Aussie ISPs do something bad to our HTTP requests that cause some to fail, we haven't been able to reproduce error cases or received error reports form our local teams or local customers.

+### Conclusions

-This leave us with our heads scratching, and another example that AB tests aren't perfect: they can give strong results... but they can also give very inconsistent results if there's a hidden variable.
+This leave us with our heads scratching, and a demonstration that AB tests aren't a panacea: they can give strong results... but they can also give very confusing results if there's a hidden variable.

 Our take on this is to, as we did above, couple A/B testing with other sources that we know correlate to conversion.
-For user interfaces, this can be focus groups early on and user research down the line; for infrastructure, performance measurements and synthetic checks won't be displaced by A/B testing anytime soon!
+For user interfaces, this can be focus groups early on and user research down the line; for infrastructure, performance measurements and synthetic matter.

+In other words, we'll trust our A/B test at a global level: across 1 million users, we're seeing a small conversion uplift.
+But we'll prefer to provisionally trust that performance improvements are a good thing rather that letting the apparent inconsistency in a few locations block us.

+Finally, the overall conversion gains can feel pretty underwhelming compared to the performance gains, but remember that this test only affects assets — the TTFB (time-to-first-byte) of our pages is unchanged.

+We expect further improvement in our TTFB for key pages (homepage, listing pages) to further improve performance.

 ## Tools used

 - [Amazon Cloudfront][cloudfront] and [Fastly][fastly]: the two CDNs we've
   pitted against eachother.
-- New Relic [Synthetics][nrsynth]: a Pindgom clone that lest up repeatedly call and HTTP endpoint and get statistics on response time.
+- New Relic [Synthetics][nrsynth]: a Pindgom clone that lets us repeatedly call an HTTP endpoint and get statistics on response time.
 - New Relic [Browser][nrbrowser]: a small Javascript extension that reports performance data on page loads (think a simplified [WebPageTest.org](webpagetest.org) on every page load).